pyfeman/Chingu-Solo-Project---Tier-1---Website-Template/README.md

 TASKS

-This website clone was created using Vanilla/Plain HTML5, CSS, and JavaScript.
+This website clone was created using Vanilla/Plain HTML5, and CSS.

 HTML containers are used for each section.